canonical/ubuntu-pro-for-wsl/docs/howto/enforce-agent-startup-remotely-registry.md

 ## Key takeaways

 1. The registry path `"HKCU:\Software\Classes\Local Settings\Software\Microsoft\Windows\CurrentVersion\AppModel\SystemAppData\CanonicalGroupLimited.UbuntuPro_79rhkp1fndgsc"`
-   holds configuration information specific about UP4W and it's created (and overwritten if it already exists) when the MSIX package is installed.
+   holds configuration information specific about UP4W and is created or overwritten when the MSIX package is installed.
-2. Under that, a sub-key named `UbuntuProAutoStart` governs the startup task state.
+2. A sub-key named `UbuntuProAutoStart` governs the startup task state.
 3. Setting the DWORD value named `State` to `4` makes the operating system interpret it as ["Enabled by Policy"](https://learn.microsoft.com/en-us/uwp/api/windows.applicationmodel.startuptaskstate).
-4. The next time the user logs on the Windows device, the OS will execute the UP4W startup task (whether had the user interacted with the application or not).
+4. When the user logs in, Windows executes the UP4W startup task, even if the user has not interacted with the application.
-5. Windows remote management solutions can monitor that registry key value and proactively fix it, thus enforcing the UP4W startup task to be always enabled.
+5. A Windows remote management solution can monitor that registry key value and proactively fix it, thus enforcing the UP4W startup task to be always enabled.

 (howto::enforce-with-intune)=
 ## Using Intune Remediations

-Remediations are script packages that can detect and fix common issues on a user's device before they even realise there's a problem.
+Remediations are script packages that can detect and fix common issues on a user's device before they realise there's a problem.
 Each script package consists of a detection script, a remediation script, and metadata.
-Through Intune, you can deploy these script packages and see reports on their effectiveness.
+Through Intune, you can deploy these script packages and monitor reports of their effectiveness.
-[Visit the Microsoft Intune documentation](https://learn.microsoft.com/en-us/mem/intune/fundamentals/remediations) to learn more about it.
+[Visit the Microsoft Intune documentation](https://learn.microsoft.com/en-us/mem/intune/fundamentals/remediations) to learn more.
 Those scripts run on a predefined schedule and if the detection script reports a failure (by `exit 1`) then the remediation script will run.
 That allows system administrators to watch for the specific Registry key value that represents the enablement of the UP4W background agent startup task.
 The contents of both scripts are presented below. **Make sure to save them encoded in UTF-8**, as required by Intune.